ajdruff/mod-wp/README.md

     2. Select the profile you'd like to use by selecting from the dropdown.

     3. Review and edit any values as necessary.
 Some values are easily editable via the webform.
-Other less used settings require that you edit the `site-config.php` or `profile-config.php` file directly using a text editor.
+Other less used settings require that you edit the `config-site.json` or `config-profile.json` file directly using a text editor.

     4. Click the `Install` button